 WHAT FORM DO I USE?

-- Use the form linked on this page, or request physical copies of the form at https://lpo.nationbuilder.com/contact, or by calling Political Director Tricia Sprankle at 614-264-2984 or email email@example.com
+- Use this form, or request physical copies of the form by calling Political Director Tricia Sprankle at 614-264-2984 or email email@example.com

 - Each petition must be on legal sized paper (8½” x 14”).
 Make sure you have this size paper before trying to print the form yourself.

 - Each petition must be double-sided and must be printed with the top of page two at the bottom of page one.
 So, if you flip the page from bottom to top, page two will be ready to go.

 - If you have any trouble at all printing these, just call Political Director Tricia Sprankle at 614-264-2984 or email firstname.lastname@example.org and we will get you as many as you need as quickly as possible.

 - The person who circulates a petition must personally witness each signature on that petition being signed.
 Do not allow anyone to sign on behalf of someone else, and NEVER sign for anyone, even if he or she asks you to.
 (We are checking on what to do if someone who wishes to sign is physically unable to do so).